WithPrecedent/camina/README.md

 ## Mappings
 * `Dictionary`: drop-in replacement for a python dict with an `add` method for a default mechanism of adding data, a `delete` method for a default mechanism of deleting data, and a `subset` method for returning a subset of the key/value pairs in a new `Dictionary`.
 * `Catalog`: wildcard-accepting dict which is intended for storing different options and strategies.
 It also returns lists of matches if a list of keys is provided.
-* `Library`: a chained mapping used for storing registered subclasses and instances.
+* `Library`: a dictionary that automatically supplies key names for stored items.
+The 'overwrite' argument determines if a unique key should always be created or whether entries may be overwritten.

 ## Sequences
 * `Listing`: drop-in replacement for a python list with an `add` method for a default mechanism of adding data, a `delete` method for a default mechanism of deleting data, and a `subset` method for returning a subset of the key/value pairs in a new `Listing`.